yatesco/seafile-docs/maintain/account.md

 #### Forgot Admin Account or Password?

 You may run `reset-admin.sh` script under seafile-server directory.
 This script would help you reset the admin account and password.
+Your data 'll not bee deleted from the admin account, this only unlock and/or changes the password for the admin account.